If you, or someone you know, are in crisis, call the National Suicide Prevention Lifeline.

 - Displaying extreme mood swings.

-In 2012, the National Action Alliance for Suicide Prevention and U.S. Surgeon General released a national strategy for suicide prevention.
-The report focuses on four main priorities to reducing the number of deaths by suicide –
+In 2017, the National Action Alliance for Suicide Prevention released an update to the National Strategy for Suicide Prevention.
+The report focuses on four strategies to reducing the number of deaths by suicide

-- Improving the quality of data on suicidal behaviors to develop increasingly effective prevention efforts.
+- Improve the quality of data on suicidal behaviors to develop increasingly effective prevention efforts

 If you, or someone you know, are in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255)